 It speaks volumes to how good Pedro Martinez was—and how offense-heavy baseball was at this time—that even only making 29 starts, his 1.74 ERA was enough to carry the Boston staff to the top of the American League.
 He won 18 games and took home another unanimous Cy Young Award.
 Derek Lowe was handling closer’s duties in 2000 and he had a good year at 2.56.

 So even if Red Sox fans had reason to be nervous anytime someone other than Pedro or Lowe were on the mound, it still wasn’t the pitching that caused the modest decline.
-The blame for that lie with the offense.
+The blame for that lay with the offense.

 Not with Nomar Garciaparra.
 The shortstop was brilliant.
 At a time when making his case over Derek Jeter or Alex Rodriguez as the top young shortstop in the game was still a credible argument, Nomar won his second straight batting title with an average of .372.
 He hit 21 home runs, scored 96 runs and drove in 104 more.

 There were some other notable players around Nomar and Everett.
 Brian Daubach hit 21 home runs at first base.
 Second baseman Jose Offerman had a .354 OBP.
 The young rightfielder, Trot Nixon’s stat line was .368/.461.
 Scott Hatteberg’s OBP was .367.
-But again, in an era where offense abounded, this only placed the Red Sox 12th in the American League in runs scored.
+But again, in a PED era where offense abounded, this only placed the Red Sox 12th in the American League in runs scored.

 A six-game road trip to the West Coast gave Red Sox fans a taste of what was in store.
 Pedro pitched a shutout on Opening Day.
 The Sox lost the next four.
 Pedro pitched another gem and won the final game of the trip.